For example, the 2016 impact factor of a journal would be calculated as A/B, where:

 A = the number of times that all items published in that journal in 2015 and 2016 were cited by indexed publications during 2017.

 B = the total number of 'citable items'* published by that journal in 2015 and 2016.

 Despite attempts to make journal impact factors more sophisticated critics argue that are still a crude numeric metric.
 Caution should be exercised in comparing journals across disciplines.
 It is also worth noting that however the journal impact is measured it does not necessarily reflect the impact that the research has had in the 'real world'.

-You may like to read this short document from Thomson Reuters, 'using Journal Citation Reports wisely', which puts forward some of the reasons why you should exercise caution when using citation data as a means of evaluating journals.
+You may like to read this short document, 'using Journal Citation Reports wisely', which puts forward some of the reasons why you should exercise caution when using citation data as a means of evaluating journals.

 * Note that Journal Citation Reports does show the scores for both the impact factor and the impact factor without self-cites.